EzeChinedumUchenna/production-deployment/README.md

-# ☁️ Minikube VM Provisioning with Terraform on Azure
+# Production-Ready FastAPI Service Deployment

-This project automates the provisioning of an Azure Linux VM and installs Minikube using Terraform.
-It leverages GitHub Actions to deploy infrastructure, manage state securely, and enforce best practices.
+This project demonstrates how to deploy a FastAPI service in a production-ready Kubernetes environment using minikube.
+It includes security hardening, monitoring, CI/CD, and operational best practices.

 ---